whaakman/azure-docs.nl-nl/includes/notification-hubs-back-end.md

                     // registered for the iOS, Windows Store, or Windows Phone platform.
                 }
             }
          }

     This code sends notifications for each of the six tags in the string array to Windows Store, Windows Phone and iOS devices.
 The use of tags makes sure that devices receive notifications only for the registered categories.

+   > [!NOTE]
-	> [AZURE.NOTE] This backend code supports Windows Store, Windows Phone, iOS, and Android clients.
+   > This backend code supports Windows Store, Windows Phone, iOS, and Android clients.
 Send methods return an error response when the notification hub hasn't yet been configured for a particular client platform.
+   >
+   >

-6. In the above code, replace the `<hub name>` and `<connection string with full access>` placeholders with your notification hub name and the connection string for *DefaultFullSharedAccessSignature* that you obtained earlier.
+5. In the above code, replace the `<hub name>` and `<connection string with full access>` placeholders with your notification hub name and the connection string for *DefaultFullSharedAccessSignature* that you obtained earlier.

-7. Add the following lines in the **Main** method:
+6. Add the following lines in the **Main** method:

          SendNotificationAsync();
          Console.ReadLine();

 <!-- Anchors -->
 [From a console app]: #console